-7. Whether the nomination of a candidate is valid or not is solely determined by the CERC.
+- 7. Whether the nomination of a candidate is valid or not is solely determined by the CERC.
 The EAC is neither empowered nor involved in the making of such decision, and will not provide any advice.
 The EAC will only make practical arrangements for the election according to the validly nominated candidates determined by the CERC.
-If any person is disqualified from being a candidate at an election, he/she may make an election petition to question the result of the election in accordance with s 32(1) of the Chief Executive Election Ordinance (Cap 569) ("CEEO").
+If any person is disqualified from being a candidate at an election, he/she may make an election petition to question the result of the election in accordance with s 61 of the Legislative Council Ordinance (Cap.
+542) ("LCO").
 However, as mentioned in para.
-6 above, by virtue of Annex I to the Basic Law and the electoral law, no legal proceedings may be instituted in respect of a decision made by the CERC on the eligibility of a candidate pursuant to the opinion of the Committee of National Security.

-8. Another important aspect of the law is to prescribe the maximum limit for election expenses.
-The setting of a maximum limit of election expenses is to ensure that the candidates do compete on a level playing field and within a reasonable level of expenditures.
+6 above, by virtue of Annex II to the Basic Law and the electoral law, no legal proceedings may be instituted in respect of a decision made by the CERC on the eligibility of a candidate pursuant to the opinion of the National Security Committee. - 8.
+Another important aspect of the law is to prescribe the maximum limit for election expenses.
+The setting of a maximum limit of election expenses is to ensure that the candidates do compete on a level playing field within a reasonable level of expenditures.
 According to the law, election expenses mean the expenses in promoting or prejudicing the election of a candidate.
 The definition of "candidate" means a person who stands nominated as a candidate at an election and includes a person who has publicly declared an intention to stand for election before the close of nominations.
-The public declaration of the intention to stand as a candidate is a legal question which must be determined on the basis of actual facts and intention, rather than on the face of any statement alone.
+The public declaration of the intention to stand as a candidate is a legal issue which must be determined on the basis of actual facts and intention, rather than on the face of any statement alone.
 It is a criminal offence for a candidate to incur election expenses in excess of the prescribed maximum limit.
 Hence, the candidate must, in accordance with the law, submit an election return after the election to rigorously declare all the election expenses incurred by him/her; otherwise, he/she commits an offence.